What to expect in worship

 People at BSLC really like to sing and listen to music.
 Most of the songs we sing currently are hymns accompanied by organ or played on piano.
 (Our organist is really talented!)
 We have choirs for children, people beyond elementary school, and hand bells!
 When people with other types of musical gifts come along, we'll figure God is encouraging us to expand our horizons, and maybe even being an evening worship opportunity.
 (When God provides, we try to respond!)

 Jesus knew we need concrete reminders of how much he loves us, and that because of that love we can be forgiven and included in God's family no matter what.
 The way we experience this is through sharing the meal Jesus started with his earliest disciples.
 We call it Holy Communion.
 Small bits of bread (gluten free is available) and wine (or grape juice) are shared using the words that Jesus spoke, so that we remember the feast to come.
-When we are not restricted by COVID people come up in small groups to receive theses things and hear the words of Jesus' love spoken to each person.
+When directed, people come up in small groups to receive theses things and hear the words of Jesus' love spoken to each person.